COP29: Carbon emissions hit high as climate action stagnates – DW – 11/14/2024

 Despite emissions rise, climate action is succeeding

-Corinne Le Quere, Royal Society Research Professor at Exeter University's School of Environmental Sciences, said the latest data also shows evidence of effective and "widespread climate action."
+Corinne Le Quere, a Royal Society research professor at Exeter University's School of Environmental Sciences, said the latest data also shows evidence of effective and "widespread climate action."

 "There are many signs of positive progress at the country level, and a feeling that a peak in global fossil CO2 emissions is imminent, but the global peak remains elusive," said Glen Peters, of the CICERO Center for International Climate Research in Oslo.

-The researchers pointed to 22 countries, including many European nations, the US and the UK, where fossil fuel emissions have fallen during the past decade, even as their economies grow.
+The researchers pointed to 22 countries, including many European nations, the US and the UK, where fossil fuel emissions have fallen during the past decade even as their economies have grown.

 "Progress in all countries needs to accelerate fast enough to put global emissions on a downward trajectory towards net zero," said Peters.

-Note: This article was originally published on November 13, 2024 and was updated to include findings released by Climate Action Tracker on November 14.